NeuroanatomyAndConnectivity/brainbundler/README.md

 fibviewer ".fib-file"

-This would also be the place to start if you want to bundle your own data in a different format: Subclassing "Connections" should make it easy to look at data, and then export it to .fib.
+This would also be the place to start if you want to bundle your own data in a different format: Subclassing "Connections" should make it easy to look at data, and then export it to a .fib format file.

-For an example (or if you simply want some data to play around with) have a look at "artificialconnections".
-That data gets loaded if the first argument is:
+For an example, see "artificialconnections".
+It can be loaded with the following command:

     fibviewer artificial

+In order to write a .fib-File, which can then be bundled with Bundler:

     fibviewer artificial -writefib

-then writes a .fib-File, which can be bundled with the bundler...